DevFrogora/Thoughs/README.md

 - you are on a rat race if you are poor
 - capitalism is a poison for poors
 - if you will not ask for help they will ignore you
+- gold have value so they take gold and pass iou ( a paper) thats what we call bill